how to figure out your personal brand

 HOW TO FIGURE OUT YOUR PERSONAL BRAND:

 2. Stop thinking about what you do, and start thinking about why you do it.
 Not just that it makes you happy, or you’re passionate about it, or that people need it.
 Why does it make you happy?
 Why are you passionate about it?
 Why is it needed?
-How could it change the world?
+Why do more people deserve to know about it?
+How could you sharing your ideas make a real impact in people’s lives?

 3. Determine what pisses you off about your industry.
 Is it the myths?
 The standards and norms?
 The inauthenticity?
 Once you’re good and mad, decide how you’re going to use your business to change your industry.